Event API Requests

 Consider the following as sample event data that you would like to send to Personalization.

-You can send this event data to Personalization as a JSON payload by minifying the event data to remove whitespaces, including it in the body of your API request, and setting the Content-Type to application/json, as shown in the following example request.
+You can send this event data to Personalization as a JSON payload by minifying the event data to remove whitespaces, including it in the body of your API request, and setting the Content-Type to application/json.

 When using Content-Type: application/x-www-form-urlencoded, the event data must be minified and then base64-encoded.
 Minifying the preceding example event data JSON gives you the following single-line JSON string.